Luca Bucci

-Luca Bucci ([ˈluːka ˈbuttʃi]; born 13 March 1969) is an Italian former professional footballer who played as a football goalkeeper.
-Bucci played for several Italian clubs throughout his career; he is mostly remembered for his successful spell with Parma, where he won various domestic and European titles.
-At international level, he represented the Italy national football team, and was an unused member of the team that reached the 1994 FIFA World Cup Final, and a reserve goalkeeper for Italy at UEFA Euro 1996.
+Luca Bucci ([ˈluːka ˈbuttʃi]; born 13 March 1969) is an Italian former professional footballer who played as a goalkeeper.
+Bucci played for several Italian clubs throughout his career; he is mostly remembered for his choice of unusual shirt numbers and successful spell with Parma, where he won various domestic and European titles.
+At international level, he represented the Italy national team and was an unused member of the team that reached the 1994 FIFA World Cup final, as well as a reserve at UEFA Euro 1996.